We Are More Than a Shelter.

 We ask our shelter residents to volunteer for YCSP programs.
 We believe that participation is critical in helping people establish a sense of connection, purpose and community.

-York County Shelter Programs provides job training opportunities.
+York County Shelter Programs provides job skills training opportunities.
 Residents can learn job skills by working with our maintenance crew or in our food services department.

 YCSP owns and manages 120 housing units in southern Maine.
 Our goal is to help shelter residents move into either transitional or permanent housing.